pgroonga/pgroonga.github.io/how-to/synonyms.md

 ---
-title: How to synonyms search
+title: How to use synonym expansion
 ---

-## How to synonym search
+## How to use synonym expansion

-We need to make a new table for register synonyms to search synonym.
+We need to make a new table for registering synonyms to search synonym.

 We explain how to register synonyms, delete synonyms, update synonyms, search synonyms, and make a table for register synonyms.